wanghaisheng/responsive-landing-page-starter/content/blog/en/vonage-video-express-with-ruby-on-rails.md

 Last year Vonage released Video Express.
 This Javascript library which sits ontop of Vonage's Video API is like the "Convention Over Configuration" extension to make building Video Call Applications easier and faster.
 Any developer can now spin up powerful, robust Video Meetings without knowing all the nuts and bolts.

 In this tutorial, I'll show you how to combine these powerful technologies to build a modern, fullstack application with all the video conferencing features that users have come to expect.
-I'll use Ruby on Rails, Vonage Video Express, and Vonage's new UI Toolkit VIVID.
+I'll use Ruby on Rails, Vonage Video Express, and Vonage's new UI Toolkit Vivid.

 This post is inspired by [Create a Party With Ruby on Rails and the Vonage Video API](https://developer.vonage.com/blog/20/05/12/create-a-party-with-ruby-on-rails-and-the-vonage-video-api-part-1-building-the-backend-dr).
 I will largely recreate the functionality and afterwards you can see just how much much less code was required!